Table of Contents

 Mixing Ativan and Suboxone

 Mixing drugs is not a novel thing in healthcare.
-A combination approach to treatment has long been common practice.
+A combination approach to treatment has long been standard practice.
 However, drug abuse changes everything.
 What used to be an addiction to one drug at a time with addicts has been a polydrug exercise.
-When a person uses a drug for a long time, they develop tolerance to it.
+When a person uses a drug for a long time, they develop tolerance.
 This means that they will need higher doses to achieve the same high.

 Addicts seeking a stronger kick have discovered that when certain drugs are mixed, a less potent drug seems to amplify the effect a more potent one has.
 This amplification is based on synergism.
 The effects of two or more drugs used in combination result in a higher magnitude than each drug used at separate times.

 The age of polydrug abuse and multiple drug addiction began as the number of drugs available grew exponentially since the 2010s.
 There is an almost infinite pool of drug combinations for addicts to try.

 Drug addiction and drug mixing is not character flaw.
 Addicts who practice this have two significant reasons.
 It is usually done in an attempt to cope with depression, anxiety, or disorganization.
 A more extended escape from reality.
 On the other hand, the most common reason is recreational.
 People often mix drugs because they are seeking euphoria or an intense high.

 Suboxone is a combination of buprenorphine and naloxone.
 It is a prescription opioid medication with narcotic properties, which is less dangerous than illicit opioids.
 This makes it very suitable as a replacement drug for managing opioid addiction.
 On the other hand, Ativan is a benzodiazepine used to treat anxiety.